SatireLabs/Dumb-NFT-Scripts/README.md

 	- Hope this script saves you $3000.
 The only service that provides anything similar costs 1 ETH to use.
 Kinda expensive imo.

 You may run into some issues (eg nft-multisender.py does not implement checks for checksum addresses, no time.sleep > get_transaction_receipts).
 But these can be easily added.

-*More useful & comprehensive NFT scripts may be added over time...
-Don't hold your breath.*